JeffersonLab/evio/README.md

     4. cmake .. –DCMAKE_BUILD_TYPE=Release
     5. make

-If on redhat 7 linux this will be:
+If on Jefferson Lab's redhat 7 linux this will be:

     1. cd <evio dir>
     2. mkdir build